root-systems/dogstack-handbook/guides/example-app-walkthrough.md

 `exports.up` run your migrations and `exports.down` run when migrations are [rolled back](http://knexjs.org/#Migrations-rollback) or when a migration fails.
 Make sure this function reverts everything done in your `exports.up`

 [Here's](http://knexjs.org/#Schema) the wide range of things you can do with the Knex schema builder.

+Now run `npm run burnthedb`
+This will delete everything in your database and run the migrations.
+If you're ever having data issues while debugging/developing, this is a great script to run.

+(there's also `npm run burnthemall` that clears out and reinstalls npm packages)

 ### Add a module with `feathers-action`